2017 Falkirk Council election

-Following the 2012 election, the controlling administration consisted of 14 Labour members, 2 Conservative and 1 Independent (Cllr Buchanan).
+Following the 2012 election, the controlling administration consisted of 14 Labour members, 2 Conservatives and 1 Independent (Cllr Buchanan).
 Opposition is 13 SNP members and 2 Independent (Cllrs Spears and McCabe).
 The Council Leader is Cllr Craig C Martin, Provost is Cllr Reid and the Depute Provost Cllr Patrick.

 Election result summary

 Note: "Votes" are the first preference votes.
 The net gain/loss and percentage changes relate to the result of the previous Scottish local elections in May 2012.
 The number of Falkirk Council seats was reduced by 2 in the 2017 election.
 This may differ from other published sources showing gain/loss relative to seats held at dissolution of Scotland's councils.